brian-w-zhang/brian-w-zhang/README.md

 <h1 align="center">Hi 👋, I'm Brian</h1>
 <h3 align="center">A Software Engineering Student at the University of Waterloo</h3>

-- 🔭 I’m currently working on [A Multilingual Voice Assistant](https://github.com/geraldyywang/ARIA.git)
+- 🔭 I’m currently working on [A Space Portfolio](https://github.com/brian-w-zhang/portfolio)

 - 📫 How to reach me **b234zhan@uwaterloo.ca**